 Students wishing to withdraw from classes must contact the Director of Student Success Center or a representative of Student Development to begin the withdrawal process.
 All charges continue until the date of the student's written notification or online withdrawal.
-In addition, the student must notify Office of Financial Aid (if receiving financial aid) in person or in writing after withdrawing from classes.
 Withdrawal from a class or classes may affect the amount of the financial aid a student is entitled to receive.
 Arrangements must be made with Student Accounts for payment of all remaining charges.
 If there is a credit balance on the student's account, the balance will be refunded according to the Refund Policy.